-1. A Committee consisting of representatives from the customs administrations of the Member States shall be set up.
-The Committee shall take its decisions unanimously where the provisions of point (a) of paragraph 2 are concerned and by a two-thirds majority where the provisions of point (b) of paragraph 2 are concerned.
-It shall adopt its rules of procedure by unanimity.

-2. The Committee shall be responsible:

-- (a) for the implementation and correct application of the provisions of this Decision, without prejudice to the powers of the authorities referred to in Articles 24(1) and 25(1); - (b) for the proper functioning of the Customs Information System with regard to technical and operational aspects.
-The Committee shall take all necessary steps to ensure that the measures set out in Articles 14 and 26 are properly implemented with regard to the Customs Information System.
-For the purpose of applying this paragraph, the Committee may have direct access to, and use of, data from the Customs Information System.

-3. The Committee shall report annually to the Council, in accordance with Title VI of the Treaty on European Union, regarding the efficiency and effectiveness of the Customs Information System, making recommendations as necessary.

-4. The Commission shall be party to the Committee's proceedings.
+- 1. A Committee consisting of representatives from the customs administrations of the Member States shall be set up.
+The Committee shall take its decisions unanimously where the provisions of the first indent of paragraph 2 are concerned and by a two-thirds majority where the provisions of the second indent of paragraph 2 are concerned.
+It shall adopt its rules of procedure unanimously. - 2.
+The Committee shall be responsible: - for the implementation and correct application of the provisions of this Decision, without prejudice to the powers of the authorities referred to in Articles 17(1) and 18(1); - for the proper functioning of the Customs Information System with regard to technical and operational aspects.
+The Committee shall take all necessary steps to ensure that the measures set out in Articles 12 and 19 are properly implemented with regard to the Customs Information System.
+For the purpose of applying this paragraph, the Committee may have direct access to, and use of, data from the Customs Information System. - 3.
+The Committee shall report annually to the Council, in accordance with Title VI of the Treaty on European Union, regarding the efficiency and effectiveness of the Customs Information System, making recommendations as necessary. - 4.
+The Commission shall be party to the Committee's proceedings.

-CHAPTER XI

-PERSONAL DATA PROTECTION SUPERVISION
+CHAPTER VIII PERSONAL DATA PROTECTION SUPERVISION